biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 + `group` column: defines group membership.
 Note that in GhostKnockoffGWAS, false discovery rate (FDR) is guaranteed at the group level, that is, the expected number of falsely discovered groups is less than the target FDR level.
 + `zscores`: This is the user-provided Z-scores.
 + `lasso_beta`: This is the Lasso's estimated effect size for each SNP conditional on the knockoffs.
-+ `variant_kappa,variant_tau,variant_W,variant_q,pvals,group_W,group_kappa,group_tau`: these are knockoff statistics computed from the analysis, please refer to our paper for more detail.
++ `kappa,tau,W`: these are knockoff statistics computed from the analysis, please refer to our paper for more detail.
-+ `variant_q,group_qvals`: This is the knockoff q-values, which is the minimum target FDR for a given variable to be selected, i.e. for a target FDR level $\alpha$, all variants with `group_qvals` $\le \alpha$ is selected. `GhostKnockoffGWAS` performs selection on the group-level while variant-level qvalue is used for labeling significant SNPs in downstream manhattan plots.
-For details, see eq 19 of [this paper](https://www.nature.com/articles/s41467-022-34932-z)
++ `qvals`: This is the knockoff q-values, which is the minimum target FDR for a given variable to be selected, i.e. for a target FDR level $\alpha$, all variants with `qvals` $\le \alpha$ is selected.
 + `pvals`: This is the p-value obtained by back-transforming the input Z-scores
 + `selected_fdr*` columns: these inform whether the variable is selected.
 Its values are 0 (indicating the SNP does not belong to a group that has been selected) or 1 (this SNP has been selected, along with those in the same group ).

+!!! note

+    Sometimes it is useful to determine the number of *conditionally independent* discoveries according to the knockoff procedure.
+In this case, one should count the number of unique *groups* that contains the discovered SNPs.
+In this example, when target FDR is $10\%$, there are 15 SNPs with knockoff q-values less than 0.1, and they reside in 11 unique groups.
+Thus, the knockoff procedure claims there are at least 11 unique (conditionally-independent) causal variables.

 ## Step 5: Generating Manhattan plots